 4 ounces cold cream cheese, cut into 4 pieces

-1 stick (8 tablespoons) cold unsalted butter, cut into 4 pieces
+1 stick (8 tbsp) cold unsalted butter, cut into 4 pieces

 1 cup all-purpose flour